sagemath/trac_to_gh/Issue 7962.md

 # Issue 7962: Add link to download all worksheets as a zip file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7962

 Original creator: timdumol